Dexalot/dexalot-docs/docs/articles/runanode/README.md

 ### Port Settings

 Ensure that necessary ports are open (default is `TCP/9651` for P2P and `TCP/9650` for API).
-The access `TCP/9650` needs to be managed to avoid unauthorized access to the API.
-On a validator node typically only `TCP/9651` would be open to public and `TCP/9651` would be available for local access.
-Adjust access to `TCP/9651` for a non-validating node based on your needs.
+The access to `TCP/9650` needs to be managed to avoid unauthorized access to the API.
+On a validator node typically only `TCP/9651` would be open to public and `TCP/9650` would be available for local access.
+Adjust access to `TCP/9650` for a non-validating node based on your needs.

 ## Install AvalancheGo Executable Binary